 Students must meet all of these requirements to take the course.
-Students should read this list carefully, and if they do not or cannot meet a requirement they should strongly consider taking the course later.
+Students should read this list carefully, and if they do not or cannot meet a requirement they should strongly consider taking the course later1.
 Failure to meet even one of these requirements will likely lead to failure in the course.

 - 1. Attitude Prerequisite: This course is difficult, with a 40% fail rate typically.
 Students must take the course seriously.
 Taking a break, even for a few days, will make it almost impossible to recover.
 Don't be a statistic, keep up with the course.
 In case of problems, seek help immediately do not wait until the course is almost over, it will be too late. - 2.
 Time Prerequisite: Students must spend 10-20 hours per week on this course, every single week from the first to the last.
-This includes 3 hours of lecture, 1 hour of group meetings, 1 hours of office hours, and 5-15 hours of solving and writing up homework exercises.
+This includes 3 hours of lecture, 1 hour of group meetings, and 5-15 hours of solving and writing up homework exercises.
 Most of your learning will happen through solving exercises. - 3.
 Technology Prerequisite: Students must have suitable technology for taking brief quizzes, in Canvas, at the conclusion of every class meeting.
 This can be a suitable cell phone, or a laptop connected to the campus wifi. - 4.
-Attendance Prerequisite: This course meets in person during its regularly scheduled times.
+Attendance Prerequisite: This course meets in person2 during its regularly scheduled times.
 Attendance is mandatory, and students must give their full attention to the course meetings for the duration. - 5.
 Subject Prerequisite: This course has as prerequisite a grade of C or better in Math 124 or 150 or 151; or a 4 or better on the Calculus AB exam; or a 3 or better on the Calculus BC exam.
 Students barely meeting the prerequisite (i.e. a grade of C/C+/B-) are at substantial risk of failing this course, and will likely need additional study time. - 6.
 Homework Prerequisite: Students are expected to solve every exercise in the supplement "Big Book O' Exercises."
 This will take substantial time and effort.
-Students who do not (or cannot) spend the time and effort, will generally not succeed in the course. - 7.
-Textbook Prerequisite: Students must have a copy of Mathematical Maturity via Discrete Mathematics, ISBN 0-486-83857-9, for the duration of the course.
+Students who do not (or cannot) spend the time and effort, will generally not succeed in the course.
+Solutions are not provided check your answers with your study group, and in office hours. - 7.
+Textbook Prerequisite: Students must have a copy of Mathematical Maturity via Discrete Mathematics, ISBN 0-486-83857-9, for the duration of the course3.
 It is inexpensive and can be bought at the SDSU bookstore, on Amazon, or various other booksellers.
 Students must also have the "Big Book O' Exercises" supplement, either in printed form (available at the SDSU bookstore) or in digital form (available free from the course Canvas page). - 8.
-Office Hours Prerequisite: Students must attend office hours at least once per chapter.
-These visits are used to check homework solutions, and to get help on difficult problems. - 9.
+Homework Answers Prerequisite: Students should check their homework answers regularly, with their study group, on Discord, and in office hours.
+No official solutions are provided, because it is too tempting to peek. - 9.
 Integrity Prerequisite: Students must understand and comply with the academic integrity standards in this course, and ask questions about any unclear issues.
 Unfamiliarity with the rules does not constitute a valid excuse for violating them. - 10.
 Literacy Prerequisite: Students are expected to read the syllabus in full, be familiar with its contents, and check in the syllabus first when faced with administrative questions.

-&lt;sup>1All variances must be requested before the instructor adjustment deadline (1pm Aug.
+$^{^1}$ All variances must be requested before the instructor adjustment deadline (1pm Aug.
 31).

-&lt;sup>2No portion of the lectures will be offered online, sorry.
+$^{^{2}}$ No portion of the lectures will be offered online, sorry.
 If you miss class you will need to get the notes from a friend.

-&lt;sup>3The printed softcover Dover edition is strongly recommended, over any electronic editions.
+3The printed softcover Dover edition is strongly recommended, over any electronic editions.